Screw-pile lighthouse: Screw-pile lighthouses in the United States

 The first screwpile lighthouse type built in the United States was at Brandywine Shoal, Delaware Bay, an area served by a lightship since 1823 and an ordinary straightpile lighthouse which stood briefly there in 1828 but was destroyed by ice.
 Major Hartman Bache, a distinguished engineer of the Army Corps of Topographical Engineers, began work in 1848 and completed the task in 1850, at a construction cost of $53,317.
 Alexander Mitchell served as consultant.
-The screwpiles were turned by a 4-foot capstan worked by 30 men.
-To protect the structure from ice floes an ice-breaker consisting of a pier of 30 iron screwpiles 23 feet long and five inches in diameter was screwed down into the bottom and interconnected at their heads above the water reinforcing them together.
+The screwpiles were turned by a 4 ft capstan worked by 30 men.
+To protect the structure from ice floes an ice-breaker consisting of a pier of 30 iron screwpiles 23 ft 5 in in diameter was screwed down into the bottom and interconnected at their heads above the water reinforcing them together.
 Subsequently, though, the use of caisson lighthouses proved more durable in locations subject to ice.